Trump Takes Jab At Beto O’Rourke, Jokes He ‘Thought You Were Supposed To Win’ Before Running For President

 During the signing event for the First Step Act on Friday, December 21, the Washington Post reported that the president was surrounded by a number of lawmakers there to celebrate the criminal reform bill that passed with an overwhelming majority earlier this week.

-One man in attendance was Texas Senator Ted Cruz, who won reelection into the Senate over Democratic candidate Beto O’Rourke by 3 percent of the vote even after a strong campaign that generated a considerable amount of funding by his opponent.
-President Trump took the opportunity of being in the same room as Cruz today to congratulate him on his victory, also using it as a chance to take a dig at a potential challenger as he runs for his own reelection in the 2020 presidential race.
+One man in attendance was Texas Senator Ted Cruz, who won re-election into the Senate over Democratic candidate Beto O’Rourke by 3 percent of the vote even after a strong campaign that generated a considerable amount of funding by his opponent.
+President Trump took the opportunity of being in the same room as Cruz today to congratulate him on his victory, also using it as a chance to take a dig at a potential challenger as he runs for his own re-election in the 2020 presidential race.

 “Congratulations on your race,” the president said to the Texan who ran against him in the election that ultimately awarded Trump his position.
 “You won easily.
 Now he’s running for president.
 I thought you were supposed to win before you run for president.”